Email us for detailed descriptions from our Contact Us Page

 Neuroscience and reinforcement literature shows that for new skills, we learn better through doing, and through trial and error than by merely watching.
 Studies have shown that those who get to practice a new skill or behavior actually engage the habit system part of their brain and master the behaviour better.
 Those who only watch and observe don't engage the habit part of their brain.
 Going deeper modules create training environments that allow participants to "practice" what they learned in the core foundational trauma-responsive training.

 Participants learn about one key concept or strategy included in one of the Core trainings.
-There are several examples of possible Spotlight Topics found on our Onsite and Online links (click below).
+There are several examples of possible Spotlight Topics found on our Onsite, Virtual and Self-Paced links (click below).
 We can also create a Spotlight based on your program’s specific interests and needs.

 GUIDING PRINCIPLES for our TRAINING: